-BRISKEE and CHEETAH are two Horizon 2020-funded research projects that help us understand why and how households make energy efficiency investments.
+BRISKEE and CHEETAH help us understand why and how households make energy efficiency investments.
 Both projects provide empirical evidence of consumer decision-making, linked to energy modelling and effective policy design.
 The two projects very strongly complement each other together they will help formulate more effective EU and national policies in the residential sector.